envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 ### <span style="color: #F05D30">Create AP Batch</span>

-The ```/odata/Batches``` endpoint helps you to create new AP batch in the Pending status and use it for further exporting.
+The ```/odata/Batches``` endpoint helps you to create a new AP batch in the Pending status and use it for further exporting.

 !!! note